CYT823/mbed/README.md

-# mbed
+# mbed - Face Recognition on Embedded System

- Face Recognition on Embedded System
+Which is still working on it